Scottish LawScotland3 January 202613 min read

 What Is a Notice to Leave?

-A Notice to Leave is the formal document a landlord must give a tenant to begin the eviction process for a Private Residential Tenancy (PRT) in Scotland.
+A Notice to Leave is the formal document a landlord must give a tenant to begin the step-by-step UK eviction process for a Private Residential Tenancy (PRT) in Scotland.
 It informs the tenant you want them to leave, states the eviction ground(s), and gives a deadline.

 The Notice to Leave is NOT an eviction order.
 Even after receiving it, the tenant has no legal obligation to leave until a Tribunal order is obtained.